KBNLresearch/omSipCreator/doc/sip-spec.md

 |`object/objectCharacteristics/format/formatDesignation/formatRegistry/formatRegistryName`|value *DIAS*|
 |`object/objectCharacteristics/format/formatDesignation/formatRegistry/formatRegistryKey`|value *n/a* **TODO**: figure how out to use the *formatRegistry* elements!|
 |`object/objectCharacteristics/objectCharacteristicsExtension`|used to wrap additional format-specific metadata (see below)|

+### Use of objectCharacteristicsExtension element

+The *objectCharacteristicsExtension* element is used to wrap additional format-specific metadata.
+For an ISO image, there are 2 *objectCharacteristicsExtension* elements:

+- The first one holds an [*Isobuster* report](https://www.isobuster.com/dfxml-example.php) in [DFXML](http://www.forensicswiki.org/wiki/Category:Digital_Forensics_XML) (Digital Forensics XML) format.
+The DFXML report contains, amongst other things, a listing of all files inside the ISO image.
+- The second one contains the output of the [*Isolyzer*](https://github.com/KBNLresearch/isolyzer) tool.
+This contains information about the file system(s) used inside the image (only for  ISO/HFS/UDF images).

+For an audio file (FLAC or Wave format) only one *objectCharacteristicsExtension* element is written.
+In this case it contains descriptive and technical audio-specific metadata that were extracted using the [*MediaInfo*](https://mediaarea.net/en/MediaInfo) tool in [EBUCore](https://tech.ebu.ch/MetadataEbuCore) format.

 ### fileSec